nesso99/borrow-blog/solana-account.md

 ### Rent exemption

 An account is considered rent-exempt if it holds at least 2 years worth of rent.
+If the rent fee rate increase, rent-exempt account is still rent-exempt

 ## References